stdgraph/graph-v2/doc/algorithms.md

 If valid, it is called whenever a new vertex is identified for future examination in the course of executing an algorithm.

-(Note: the vertices provided as _seeds_ to algorithms are initially discovered.)
+(Note: the vertices provided as _sources_ to algorithms are initially discovered.)

 ```c++
 vis.on_examine_vertex(vd)